KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 wget https://github.com/PowerShell/PowerShell/releases/download/v7.0.0-preview.1/powershell-7.0.0-preview.1-linux-arm32.tar.gz
 ```

-You can customize this link to whatever version of PowerShell you want, just don't forget to change a specific path (*name of last directory, 7-preview in our case*) for each specific version of PowerShell Core in previous and following command:
+You can customize this link to whatever version of PowerShell you want.
+Don't forget to change a specific path (*name of last directory, 7-preview in our case*) in previous and following command for each specific version of PowerShell Core you wish to run:

 ```
 tar zxf ./powershell-7.0.0-preview.1-linux-arm32.tar.gz -C $HOME/powershell/7-preview